-- 15. The Government's Housing White Paper included a commitment to allow local authorities to increase planning fees by 20% from July 2017; which must be invested in the planning department.
+- 15. The Government's Housing White Paper included a commitment to allow local authorities to increase planning fees by 20%; which must be invested in the planning department.
 The Council confirmed its intention to increase fees by 20%.
-It is uncertain how the 20% increase will be formed given some of the complexities of the charging structure.
+Although the expected implementation date has been delayed from July 2017 due to the general election.
+We are also uncertain on how the 20% increase will be formed given some of the complexities of the charging structure.
 However, a straight increase of 20% in some categories will lead to a house extension application fee increasing from £172 to £206 and a new house from £385 to £462. - 16.
 The additional income will be spent on improving the service areas of discharging planning conditions, pre-application advice, customer first contact responses, internal specialist advice and increased capacity to deal with the pipeline of major redevelopment projects.
 These areas have been recognised by service users and providers as being where significant service improvements can be created.
 Where possible such service improvements will be introduced through apprenticeships and developing existing staff.
 Achieving these improvements is currently being worked through within the Planning Service.